East Tennessee: Geography

 According to custom, the boundary between East and Middle Tennessee roughly follows the dividing line between Eastern and Central Time Zone.
-Exceptions to this rule are that Bledsoe, Cumberland, and Marion Counties are legally defined as part of East Tennessee, despite being within Central Time.
-Sequatchie County, located between Marion and Bledsoe Counties, is legally part of Middle Tennessee, but is often considered part of East Tennessee.
+Exceptions to this rule are that Bledsoe, Cumberland, and Marion Counties are legally defined as part of East Tennessee, despite being within the Central Time Zone.
+Sequatchie County, located between Marion and Bledsoe Counties, is legally part of Middle Tennessee but is often considered part of East Tennessee.
 Sequatchie County has also been defined as part of East Tennessee in the past, and Marion County has been included in Middle Tennessee.
 Some of the northeastern counties of Middle Tennessee that supported the Union during the American Civil War, including Fentress and Pickett, are sometimes culturally considered part of East Tennessee.
+Fentress County in particular has been widely viewed by many as East Tennessee because it is located on the western edge of the Knoxville television market as opposed to Pickett County which is in the northeastern tip of Nashville television market.